jsaikrishna/Data-Analysis-On-Tweets-about-a-Major-Sporting-Event/README.md

 # Data Analysis On Tweets about a Major Sporting Event

+A Big-data Style Implementation of Data Analysis on Tweet.
+Important Goals of the work are:

-Big-data Style Implementation of predicting the most supportive team during match, categorize the active match supporters and to list the top trending players of the tournament.
+* predicting the most supportive team of the entire tournament
+* categorize the active match supporters for each match
+* Finf & list the top trending players of the tournament.

+Technologies Used:

+* Twitter-API
+* Apache Kafka
+* Apache Storm
+* Elastic Search
+* Kibana